guilleguells/Optimizing-Sports-League-Schedulling/README.md

 # Sports League Scheduling Models

 This repository contains several Jupyter notebooks implementing different Integer Programming (IP) formulations and heuristics for Single Round Robin (SRR) league scheduling.
+The files include the source code for the integer programming formulations developed as part of the thesis "Optimizing Sports League Scheduling: A Comparative Study of Integer Programming Approaches."

 ## File Descriptions

 1. **DevelopedHeuristic_Stages_1and2.ipynb**